jolicode/MediaBundle/doc/index.rst

 🤓 Goals and approach
 --------------------

-The JoliMediaBundle aims to provide numerous facilities to manage media in Symfony applications, bu using the best tools available, and following best practices.
+The JoliMediaBundle aims to provide numerous facilities to manage media in Symfony applications, by using the best tools available, and following best practices.
 It is built on top of the [Flysystem](https://flysystem.thephpleague.com/) library to provide an abstraction layer for file storage, and multiple media processing libraries to handle media transformations and optimizations.

 The project seeks to provide: